 Since then, the WOW!
 Signal has been an ongoing source of controversy among SETI researchers and astronomers.
-This is because all attempts to date to find a natural cause - which include asteroids, exoplanets, stars, signals from Earth, hydrogen clouds and comets – have been inconclusive.
-To date, it remains the strongest candidate for a possible alien transmission.
+This is because all attempts to date to find a natural cause — which includes asteroids, exoplanets, stars, signals from Earth, hydrogen clouds, and comets — have been inconclusive.
+To date, it remains the strongest candidate for possible alien transmissions.

-On September of 2015, citizen scientists with the Planet Hunters project noticed that the star KIC 8462852 (aka.
+In September of 2015, citizen scientists with the Planet Hunters project noticed that the star KIC 8462852 (aka.
 Tabby’s Star) was experiencing a mysterious dip in luminosity.
-Located in the constellation Cygnus, roughly 1,470 light years from Earth, this star experienced fluctuations and experience a drop of up to 22% in brightness.
+Located in the constellation Cygnus, roughly 1,470 light-years from Earth, this star experienced fluctuations and a drop of up to 22% in brightness.

 However, it was the proposal that the irregular dimming could be caused by the presence of alien megastructures that attracted the most attention.
 While no evidence has been produced to reinforce this idea, the fact that no natural explanation has been able to account for the star's behavior has kept it in the public mind.